 As many of you know, a lot of my time these days is spent on my Pinterest courses and products, including Become a Pinterest VA TODAY!

 If you've read my most income reports, you'll know that my blog and business income comes primarily from my Pinterest courses and products, affiliate income and ad income.

 When I first got started with my income reports, much of my blog income came from working as a Pinterest virtual assistant.

-Since launching Believe In A Budget in 2015, a lot has happened over the past two and a half years.
+Since launching Believe In A Budget in 2015, a lot has happened since then.

-Here's how I made the progression from a Pinterest virtual assistant to teaching multiple Pinterest courses, creating Pinterest products and speaking about Pinterest.
+Here's how I made the progression from a Pinterest virtual assistant to teaching multiple Pinterest courses, creating Pinterest products and speaking about Pinterest at conferences and workshops.

-How I used Pinterest to drive the right kind of traffic to my website
+How I use Pinterest to drive the right kind of traffic to my website

 I started my freelance career as a Pinterest virtual assistant completely by accident.